Ten Things to Consider Before Employing a Nanny

 NB: It’s not uncommon for a family to pay for this if they ask for an update.

 We think this is another no-brainer.
-Again, we can help a nanny get this in place at relatively short notice through our partnership with Safe & Sound.
+Again, our partnership with Safe & Sound can help a nanny secure paediatric first-aid training.

 Army of Nannies Childcare Partner Safe & Sound for Nanny first aid trainingnce